karanfulare/Sahavas/README.md

 # Sahavas
-it my social media app im working with nodejs express mongodb
+It is my social media app im working with nodejs-express-mongodb